Heraldry

 THE CLAN McGRATH IN HERALDRY

-In Ireland, a number of coats of arms, usually the personal arms of an individual of that name, as recorded in the Office of the Chief Herald of Ireland / Office of Arms in Dublin, are generally accepted as appertaining to particular Irish Clans or Septs.
+In Ireland, a number of coats of arms, usually the personal arms of an individual of that name, as recorded in the Office of the Chief Herald of Ireland / Office of Arms in Dublin, are generally accepted as appertaining to particular Irish clans or septs.

 Guidance on this matter is taken from Edward MacLysaght’s book, ‘Irish Families, Their Names, Arms and Origins’.

-It must be emphasised that the acceptance of the principle of Clan or Sept arms in no way implies that they are to be used or displayed as personal arms by any individual member of a Clan or Sept.
+It must be emphasised that the acceptance of the principle of clan or sept arms in no way implies that they are to be used or displayed as personal arms by any individual member of a clan or sept.

 The Clan McGrath Society’s position is that the arms illustrated on the title header of this website and used on our correspondence, are not and should not be misappropriated, displayed, or put forward as an individual personal achievement of arms.